aatxe/oxide/oxide0.md

 consequence of our fractional capabilities.

 To keep the style of programming close to real Rust, capabilities are always packaged inside of our reference type (`&r f τ`).
-Consequently, every type is used under references.
+Consequently, every type is always used under references.
 I think of this as making their existence somewhere on the stack explicit in some sense.
 The major differences syntactically from Rust are the placement of `alloc` expressions around values (which represent allocation on the **stack**), and the use of the word `borrow` instead of `&` in the expression form of borrowing.